Tue 5 - Tue 5 July 2022

 If you have any queries, please contact Sheila Wynn, email@example.com, or phone 01200 425813

-The weekend field trips are yet to be finalised but may include the grounds of Preston Montford, the Old River Bed at Shrewsbury, the Montgomery Canal to look at the water and emergent plants or Llanymynech Quarry.
+The weekend field trips include the grounds of Preston Montford, the Old River Bed at Shrewsbury, the Montgomery Canal to look at the water and emergent plants or Llanymynech Quarry.

 On Monday, we will visit Ironbridge Gorge, Telford.
 There will be a walk led by Martin Godfrey, to look at the ferns of Benthall Edge Wood, which has good paths although these are steep in places.
 For those who prefer more level terrain, there will be the option of a flatter walk in the woods.